XD-DENG/flask-example/README.md

 ## How to Run

-- Step 1: Make sure you have Python packages *flask*, *hashlib*, and *sqlite3* installed.
+- Step 1: Make sure you have Python

+- Step 2: Install the requirements: `pip install -r requirements.txt`

-- Step 2: Go to this app's directory and run `python app.py`
+- Step 3: Go to this app's directory and run `python app.py`